-Greg holds the designations Master Planner Advanced Studies (MPAS®) and CERTIFIED FINANCIAL PLANNER™ (CFP®).
+Greg holds the Master Planner Advanced Studies (MPAS®) and CERTIFIED FINANCIAL PLANNER™ (CFP®) designations.
 He has a Master of Science degree in Personal Financial Planning from the College for Financial Planning.
 He completed his undergraduate work at the University of California, San Diego with a degree in Economics and earned a certificate in Spanish Language and Culture from the Universidad Complutense de Madrid.

 Greg is a native of Southern California.
 Prior to returning to San Diego, he lived in Washington, D.C.
 Greg lives in Scripps Ranch with his wife and two sons.